spider-rs/chrome-server/README.md

 ## Usage

-1. Runs the latest chrome instance with remote proxy connections.
+1. Runs the latest browser instance with remote proxy connections and a server that can rewrite json/version for networking.
-1. Can spawn and shutdown multiple chrome instances.
+1. Can spawn and shutdown multiple headless instances manually and automatically on errors.
-1. Get chrome ws connections and status.
+1. Get CDP ws connections and status (caches values for perf).

 The current instance binds chrome to 0.0.0.0 when starting via API.

 Use the env variable `REMOTE_ADDRESS` to change the address of the chrome instance between physical or network.

-The application will pass alp health checks when using port `6000` to get the status of the chrome container.
+The application will pass lb health checks when using port `6000` to get the status of the chromium container.

-A side loaded application is required to run chrome on a load balancer, one of the main purposes of the control panel.
+A side loaded application is required to run chromium on a load balancer, one of the main purposes of the server.

-The default port is `9223` for chrome and `9222` for the TCP proxy to connect to the instance due to `0.0.0.0` not being exposed on latest `HeadlessChrome/131.0.6778.139` and up.
+The default port is `9223` for chromium and `9222` for the TCP proxy to connect to the instance due to `0.0.0.0` not being exposed on latest `HeadlessChrome/131.0.6778.139` and up.

 ## Building without Docker